rogue-sound/rogue-sound-web/README.md

 ## Features

-- Connect with your Spotify account, no login / registration needed (Spotify Premium required).
+- Connect with your Spotify account.
+No login or registration needed (Spotify Premium required).
 - Listen to music synchronized together with everyone else in the room.
 - Search songs directly in the Spotify library to be added to the room queue.
-- Choose the playback device directly from the browser, all Spotify available devices supported.
+- Choose the playback device directly from the browser.
+All Spotify available devices supported.

 ## Core Team